thexande/pokedex/README.md

 ## Assessment Overview

-**Pokemón Node** is an app where a user can manage trainers and their corresponding Pokemón to spar in a gym.
+**Pokemón Node** is an app where a user can manage trainers and their corresponding Pokemón to battle in a gym.
 Users should be able to READ, UPDATE, and DELETE Pokemón, as well as assign Pokemón to the gym (details below).

 Your app should look at _least_ as good as the wireframes, preferably better.